Gosejol/cyberclass/README.md

 SSH into the control node and follow the steps below:

 ![](ansible/Images/ansiblenode.png)
-- Copy the 'ELk.yml' file to the 'roles' directory in the ansible control node.
+- Copy the `ELk.yml` file to the `roles` directory in the ansible control node.
-- Update the 'hosts' file to include the internal ip adress of the target virtual machine.
+- Update the `hosts` file to include the internal ip adresses of the targeted virtual machines.
 - Run the playbook, and navigate to http://[your.VM.IP]:5601/app/kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_